CePeU/MarkdownToFoundry/README.md

 before a relink run.
 (planned: way to relink such already linked notes to the correct remaining note if only one remains after deleting the unwanted note)

+**To make it clear:**
+The plugin does NOT search Foundry, checks if an Obsidian note with an Obsidian UUID exists allready and does adjustments to update the Foundry note according to these informations!
+The source of truth is Obsidian!
+Folders and Journal destinations AND the name of the Note determine if a note will be exported or updated.
+Of course this also determines the destination where it will be created/updated in Foundry.
+So far the Obsidian UUID is for relinking notes correctly even if the location and name of the note in Foundry change.
+This can thus still lead to two Foundry pages having the same Obsidian UUID if they are exported twice to different locations in Foundry (Folder/Journal)

 ***
 ## API Documentation

 - Obsidian: [https://github.com/obsidianmd/obsidian-api](https://github.com/obsidianmd/obsidian-api)